wummel/patool/doc/development.md

 2. Initialize the source directory

-   $ make init
+   $ scripts/install_dev.sh

-   This creates a virtual Python environment in the directory `.venv/` and installs required modules for development.
+   This installs required packages, creates a virtual Python environment in the directory `.venv/` and installs required modules for development.

-   You should add the virtual Python environment binaries to PATH

-   $ export PATH=.venv/bin:$PATH

 3. Run the tests